Custom WordPress and WooCommerce Development

 2. Product Add-ons by Woo

-23 thoughts on “How to Add a Customizable Field to a WooCommerce Product
+23 responses to “How to Add a Customizable Field to a WooCommerce Product”

 Side note, I suggest to replace “woocommerce_add_order_item_meta” with “wc_add_order_item_meta”